How to Structure Your Thinking in a Case Interview (Fast)

 The best questions sound specific to the prompt.
 For a profitability case, ask whether the decline is concentrated in revenue, cost, product mix, customer mix, or site mix if the prompt suggests that detail may matter.
 For a market entry case, ask whether the client already has assets, customers, or capabilities in the target market.
 The question should earn its place.

-Worked example: EV charging profitability case
+Worked example: an EV charging profitability case

 Prompt: An EV charging hub operator in Spain has seen profits decline.
 The client wants to understand what is happening and what to do next.

-A weak opening would be: I will look at revenue, costs, customers, competition, and operations.
-It sounds structured, but the branches overlap and do not show what actually drives profit.
+A weak opening would be: "I will look at revenue, costs, customers, competition, and operations."
+It sounds structured, but the branches overlap and do not show what drives profit.
 Customers affect revenue.
 Operations affect cost and utilization.
 Competition may affect price, customer mix, or site choice.
 The interviewer cannot see your logic.

-A better opening starts with the objective.
-The client wants to diagnose the profit decline and identify the best corrective action.
-I would structure profit into revenue and cost drivers, then check external and operational constraints that may explain why those drivers changed.
+A better opening starts with a math tree and a hypothesis.
+"The client wants to diagnose the profit decline and find the best corrective action.
+Profit equals revenue minus cost, so I will structure both sides, then test external and operational constraints that may explain why the drivers changed.
+My hypothesis is that rising electricity cost is the main driver, given recent energy prices in Spain, so I will start there."

 Use this table to choose the first tree.
 Do not memorize it as a script.
 The point is to select a starting logic that matches the prompt, then adapt it.